UT Tyler Judicial Affairs

 Students who are facing suspension, expulsion, or academic sanctions may also request a full judicial hearing.
 A judicial hearing is a more formal process in which a hearing officer selected from the faculty decides the student's case.
 For more information on judicial hearings, please follow this link to Chapter 8 of the UT Tyler Manual of Policy and Procedures and scroll to Section 8-400.
 For a more detailed look at the judicial process, please follow this link.

 Q: What are my rights in an Administrative Meeting?

 You have the right to see all information that led to the charges, the right to offer a defense including bringing any pertinent witnesses, the right to be informed in writing of the meeting place and time, and the right to appeal.
 If you face suspension, expulsion, or academic sanctions, you also have the right to request a full judicial hearing.

 Q: What sanctions do I face?

 Sanctions range from an admonition (warning) to suspension from the University.
 A variety of educational sanctions may also be assigned.
-Information on sanctions can be found by following this link to Chapter 8 of the UT Tyler Manual of Policy and Procedures and scroll to subchapter 8-500.
+Information on sanctions can be found in Chapter 8 of the UT Tyler Manual of Policy and Procedures and scroll to subchapter 8-500.

 Q: Am I going to be kicked out of housing or the university?

 If you are involved in repeated policy violations, you may face removal from housing or suspension from the university.
 If the incident is serious enough, you may face suspension from the university or removal from housing for a single incident.
 Incidents that may result in suspension include but are not limited to incidents involving illegal drugs, sexual assault, assault, or academic dishonesty.